Woman wants answers after Elk Grove caretaker accused of killing her developmentally disabled grandson

-The last glimpse Amy Duarte said she ever got of her grandson, Alex Sanchez, was in a video sent to her Christmas morning showing him excitedly opening presents.
+The last glimpse Amy Duarte said she ever got of her grandson, Alex Sanchez, alive was in a video sent to her Christmas morning showing him excitedly opening presents.

 "He may not have been able to have a normal life like you or I but he deserved to live," Duarte told FOX40 on Wednesday.